YevheniiKyr/jsn_test/README.md

 - See the details of one particular superhero with all it’s information and images

 # Technology stack
-Server: Express js,
+- Server: Express js.
-Client: React js

-Api is covered by tests.
+Api is covered by tests with supertest library.
+Request body is validated with Joi library
+- Client: React js

 # What did I learn
 - exception handling in Node js